Last Updated on May 3, 2022 by Chris and Lindsay

-But some other other ancillary benefits as well.
-These include insurance, roadside assistance and discounted retail purchases at places like Camping World, Gander Mountain and Flying J.
+But some other ancillary benefits as well.
+These include insurance, roadside assistance and discounted retail purchases at places like Camping World, Gander and Flying J.

-All you need to moochdock is that person willing to let you stay on their property and a nice, mostly level place to park.
+All you need to moochdock is that person willing to let you stay on their property and nice, mostly level RV spaces on which to park.

 We’ve made it intentional to try and see as many friends and family as we can as we travel.
 That is one of the joys of life on the road – making time for friends.